 Consistency is the foundation to strong brand experience – the most valuable brands in the world know this.
 Brand experience can’t be all things to all people.
 Attempts to capture every prospect or buyer will ultimately be unfruitful, and undermine specific, niche elements that loyal customers favour.
 Historically, brands have indirectly taken the approach of “sell and forget”.
 A product or service was sold, the customer walked out of the door and the relationship between business and consumer was all but tied up.
 Today, most modern brands aim instead for continuous engagement with their audiences.
 Brand loyalty is critical to business growth – and this is more apparent than ever.

-People remember how you make them feel.
+People remember how you make them feel, not the price.
 Orchestrating a chosen brand identity and message creates a sense of appeal, from which comes a customer expectation.
 That expectation is tied to business success; it’s the reason why that specific customer has chosen to invest their time, effort and potentially, hard-earned income, into your business.

 The importance here is in the alignment.
 When your brand experience satisfies what the customer expects – whether through promotions, marketing, advertising or even their own presumptions – you create something memorable that will perpetuate positive emotions, engagement and potential advocacy from your buyer.
 That initial experience – and then the consequential repeat experiences are what build brand loyalty.

-Therefore, by investing in brand experience, businesses create long-term qualitative and quantitative returns, with huge potential in terms of additional revenue, stronger brand resonance and customer satisfaction.
+Therefore, by investing in brand experience, businesses create long-term qualitative and quantitative returns, with huge potential in terms of additional revenue, stronger brand resonance and customer relationships.

 Now more than ever, people expect personality.
 Neutrality is rarely enough to induce engaging interactions.
 Equally, neutral impressions are just as problematic as negative impressions.
 If a customer is driven-away from your brand without showing any clear incentive, there’s next to no problem identification available.